-We’re looking for five residential and five small business customers in the Lower Mainland or Fraser Valley to pilot a natural gas heat pump that provides space and water heating as well as air conditioning.
+We’re looking for up to five small business customers in the Lower Mainland or Fraser Valley to pilot a natural gas heat pump that provides space and water heating as well as air conditioning.
 Learn more about what kinds of homes and businesses we’re looking for:

 - Learn more about ice rink resurfacing technology.

 - Climate change is a big challenge.
 So how do we overcome it?